UK Stocks-Factors to watch on Oct 15.

-LONDON, Oct 15 (Reuters) - Britain’s FTSE 100 index is seen opening down by 12 to 14 points, or 0.2 percent lower on Wednesday, according to financial bookmakers, with the FTSE 100 futures down 0.1 percent by 0625 GMT.
+LONDON, Oct 15 (Reuters) - Britain’s FTSE 100 index is seen opening up down by 12 to 14 points, or 0.2 percent lower on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.4 percent, or 26.44 points, at 6,392.68 points on Tuesday.